Chocolate Lava Cake – Gluten-Free Sugar-Free Paleo

 There are different brands available on the market.
 In the US I recommend Swerve or Natvia in New Zealand.

-If you are a diabetic, and constantly looking for a simple sugar-free recipe I highly recommend this chocolate lava cake recipe.
+If you are a diabetic and constantly looking for a simple sugar-free dessert, I highly recommend this chocolate lava cake recipe.

 How To Make Sugar-Free Chocolate Lava Cake